Cosmetic crossing changes of fibered knots: Introduction

 \section{Introduction}

-An open question in classical knot theory is the question of when a crossing change in a knot changes the isotopy class of the knot.
+An open question in classical knot theory is the question of when a crossing change on a knot changes the isotopy class of the knot.
 The purpose of this paper is to answer this question for fibered knots.

 A crossing disc for a knot $K\subset S^3$ is an embedded disc $D\subset S^3$ such that $K$ intersects ${\rm int}(D)$ twice with zero algebraic intersection number.
 A crossing change on $K$ can be achieved by twisting $D$ or equivalently by performing appropriate Dehn surgery of $S^3$ along the crossing circle $\partial D$.
 The crossing is called nugatory if and only if $\partial D$ bounds an embedded disc in the complement of $K$.
 This disc and $D$ form a 2-sphere that decomposes $K$ into a connected sum, where some of the summands may be trivial.
 Clearly, changing a nugatory crossing doesn't change the isotopy class of a knot.
-Problem 1.58 of Kirby's Problem List (\cite{kn:kirby}), asks whether the converse is true: That is, if a crossing change in a knot $K$ yields a knot isotopic to $K$ is the crossing nugatory?
+Problem 1.58 of \cite{kn:kirby} asks whether the converse is true (see also \cite{kn:to} for related conjectures): That is, if a crossing change on a knot $K$ yields a knot isotopic to $K$ is the crossing nugatory?

-In the case that $K$ is the trivial knot an affirmative answer follows from a deep result of D. Gabai (\cite{kn:ga}) that describes the behavior of the Thurston norm under Dehn filling (see \cite{kn:st}).
-In \cite{kn:to}, I. Torisu obtained an affirmative answer for 2-bridge knots.
-He also observed that in general the question can be reduced to the analogous question for prime knots.
-The argument of \cite{kn:to} first uses the so called ``Montesinos trick" to realize the crossing change on a knot by Dehn surgery in the 2-fold cover of $S^3$ branching over the knot.
-The 2-fold covers of 2-bridge knots are lens spaces and the result follows by applying the cyclic surgery theorem of Culler, Gordon, Luecke and Shalen (\cite{kn:cgls}).
+In the case that $K$ is the trivial knot an affirmative answer follows from work of Gabai \cite{kn:ga}.
+An affirmative answer is also known in the case of 2-bridge knots \cite{kn:to}.
 In this paper we will show the following.

 \begin{theo} Let $K$ be a fibered knot.
-A crossing change in $K$ yields a knot isotopic to $K$ if and only if the crossing is nugatory. \end{theo}
+A crossing change on $K$ yields a knot isotopic to $K$ if and only if the crossing is nugatory. \end{theo}